Foundations of Psychology (10444.1)

 If a link to your Unit Outline is not displayed, please check back later.
 Unit Outlines are generally published by Week One of the relevant teaching period.

 In this unit students are introduced to the foundations of psychology.
-An overview of the main theoretical frameworks and methods used in Psychology is provided.
-These theories and methods are applied to research areas such as sensation and perception; consciousness; learning; human memory; language and thought; motivation and emotion, personality and intelligence; and cross-cultural and indigenous psychology.
+An overview of the main theoretical frameworks and methods used in psychology is provided, including the history and philosophy underpinning the science of psychology and the social, cultural, historical and professional influences on the practice of psychology.
+These theories and methods are applied to research areas such as sensation and perception; developmental psychology; consciousness; learning; human memory; language and thought; motivation and emotion, personality; and cross-cultural and Indigenous psychology.
+Throughout the unit we will provide insights into how people in diverse cultures perceive, think and behave, including Indigenous worldviews, knowledges and practices.

 On successful completion of this unit, students will be able to: